Africa

 Getting between cities

-Intercity movement in South Africa works best when you compare the main corridor between Cape Town, Durban, Johannesburg, and Pretoria early and let the strongest mode lead the trip.
+Intercity movement in South Africa usually works better if you compare the main corridor between Cape Town, Durban, Johannesburg, and Pretoria early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Before you go